-Vegetation and HBTs provide foraging habitat and roosting / nesting habitat for birds and bats.
-Hollow-bearing trees and most of the flowering vegetation (excluding regrowth and weeds within the pine plantations) are present within the remnant vegetation patches within the WTA.
-Infrastructure is sited away from remnant vegetation within the WTA to avoid clearing foraging and roosting / nesting habitat.
-The Transmission Line towers in the WTA can be located approximately 450m-650m apart to span areas of remnant vegetation where necessary.
-Plantation pine and native vegetation regrowth within the pine forests will require clearing for the turbine tower footprints and other project construction compounds.
+Vegetation and hollow-bearing trees (HBTs) provide foraging habitat and roosting / nesting habitat for birds and bats.
+HBTs and most of the flowering vegetation (excluding regrowth and weeds within the exotic pine plantations) are present within the remnant vegetation patches within the Project Area (PLA).
+Infrastructure will be sited away from remnant vegetation within the Project Area (PLA) to avoid clearing foraging and roosting / nesting habitat.
+The transmission line towers in the Project Area (PLA) will be located approximately 450m - 650m apart to span areas of remnant vegetation where necessary.
+Plantation pine and native vegetation regrowth within the pine forests will require clearing for the turbine tower footings and other project construction compounds.
 These areas, whilst actively managed by slashing and weed management, also provide foraging habitat for bird and bat species, such as foraging microbat species.
-Less than 1% of the pine plantation area is proposed to be cleared for the Project.
+Less than 1% of the total pine plantation area is proposed to be cleared for the Project.